 Now put your pesto to good use in a few of these recipes!

 Check out these 50+ ways to use up other summer produce, too.Print

 Try your hand at homemade pesto with just a few ingredients.
 The robust flavor will wow your most-favorite dishes!

 - ½ cup freshly grated Parmesan cheese

 - Kosher salt and freshly ground black pepper, to taste

-- Combine the basil, garlic, pine nuts, and cheese in a food processor or high-speed blender.
-Pulse until coarsely chopped.
+- In a food processor, combine the basil, garlic, pine nuts, and cheese and pulse until coarsely chopped.

 Blend the pesto sauce as directed.
 Once fully incorporated, you can add small amounts of pesto to ice cube trays.
 Put in freezer until solid.
 Then dump ice cubes out in to freezer-safe ziplock bags.
 Store in freezer for up to 6 months.
 You can also store larger quantities of pesto in glass jars.